mlswg/mls-protocol/draft-ietf-mls-protocol.md

 a change is made to the group state.
 This means an unbounded number of interleaved application and handshake messages.

-An MLS handshake message encapsulates a specific "key exchange" message that accomplishes a change to the group state.
-It also includes a signature by the sender of the message over the GroupState object representing the state of the group after the change has been made.
+An MLS handshake message encapsulates a specific GroupOperation message that accomplishes a change to the group state.

 ~~~~~
 enum {